awsdocs/aws-panorama-developer-guide/resources/applicationsdk-reference.md

 self.outputs.video_out.put(frame)
 ```

-**port.get()**
+**port.get(timeout = None)**
-get the next available *set of* values from the port streams
+Get the next available set of values from a port stream, such as parameters and video input.
+For video input, you can set a timeout to raise an exception if no video is returned.
+By default, `get` blocks until a value is returned.

 ***Return Value:***
 Returned data can be a literal (string, integer, float) or stream/pipeline data (e.g. media frame)
 Literal values are like string/integer/float values that can be used as parameter of the application

 ***Exceptions:***
-If SDK is unable to convert “data” objects to the port format, an exception is thrown.
+If the SDK is unable to convert data objects to the port format, an exception is thrown.

 ***Example***
 ```python